-Under the amended law, the business of issuing or granting licence in respect of literary, dramatic, musical and artistic works incorporated in a cinematograph films or sound recordings shall be carried out only through a copyright society duly registered under this Act.
-Further, these societies have been given power to decide the tariff on the basis of which Royalty shall be claimed.
+Under the amended law, the business of issuing or granting licence in respect of literary, dramatic, musical and artistic works incorporated in cinematograph films or sound recordings shall be carried out only through a copyright society duly registered under this Act.
+Further, these societies have been given the power to decide the tariff on the basis of which Royalty shall be claimed.

 The Indian Singers Rights Association was formed with the advent of provision recognising Copyright Societies.
 The Association obtained registration under the Act as a Copyright Society with its members being the most renowned singers of Indian Film Industry.
 Since its inception in 2012, the Association has consistently fought for the rights of Indian Singers and also successfully litigated against the commercial users of its members’ musical work.

 It has also laid down the tariff schemes regarding licensing of the members’ musical work.
 For example- one of the tariff categories regulates Restaurants, Lounges, Bars and other similar businesses.
 As per the tariff scheme, these commercial users of the musical work shall pay the price of “the least priced drink on their respective menu cards” per day to each singer whose song is played.